-

 Your reliable partners.

-In this case, a GmbH had transferred its subsidiaries to a newly founded limited partnership (KG) as part of a restructuring.
-This KG also took over the profit and loss transfer agreement with a controlled company.
-Although the KG did not have any employees and did not provide any classic intra-group services, the corporation tax return was submitted on the assumption that the tax group continued to exist.
+In the case at hand, a GmbH had transferred its subsidiaries to a newly founded German limited partnership (Kommanditgesellschaft – KG) as part of restructuring.
+This partnership also assumed the profit transfer agreement with a controlled company.
+Although the partnership did not have any employees and did not provide any of the standard intra-group services, the corporation tax return was submitted on the assumption that the tax group continued to exist.

-The BFH clarifies that no services for consideration to subsidiaries are required as long as the holding company actively intervenes in the management of the company.
-However, the mere holding of participations is not sufficient.
+The Federal Fiscal Court clarified that it is not necessary to provide paid services to subsidiaries as long as the holding entity actively intervenes in managing the business.
+But holding interests alone is not sufficient.

-The ruling strengthens the tax recognition of managing holding partnerships as tax group parent companies.
-For existing tax group structures, this means that anyone who actively exerts documented influence fulfills the requirements for a commercial activity even without a service agreement.
+The judgement strengthens the recognition for tax purposes of holding partnerships that exercise management as the controlling company.
+For existing tax group structures this means that whoever actively exercises influence in a documented way fulfils the requirements for commercial activity even without a service agreement.

 It remains to be seen whether at least two shareholdings are required to qualify as a tax group parent or whether one shareholding is sufficient.
-Written documentation of the management activities remains essential in any case.
+In any case, written documentation of management activities remains essential.

 Classification in the international context

-The contribution of shares in a corporation to a commercial limited partnership is a common means of avoiding the disclosure of hidden reserves on departure.
-Whether the activities of the KG described here are sufficient to establish a domestic permanent establishment remains unclear.
-Taxpayers should continue to adhere to the requirements of the tax authorities.
+Contributing shares in a corporation to a commercial limited partnership is a common way of avoiding the disclosure of hidden reserves on leaving the country.
+Whether the partnership’s activities described here are sufficient to constitute a domestic permanent establishment remains unclear.
+Taxpayers should continue to comply with the requirements made by the tax authorities.

-Cologne tax court, judgment of 30.01.2025 - 10 K 101/21: Expenses for incentive trips and shopping vouchers for insurance brokers are deductible business expenses
+Cologne Fiscal Court judgement of 30/01/2025 – 10 K 101/21: Expenses for incentive trips and shopping vouchers for insurance brokers are deductible business expenses

 An isolated trade tax deduction of foreign withholding taxes is not possible if free float dividends are exempt from corporation tax.

-New BMF circular on the preferential treatment of profits not withdrawn in accordance with Section 34a EStG
+New BMF circular on relief for profits not withdrawn under section 34a EStG

-On 12 March 2025, the Federal Ministry of Finance, in agreement with the supreme tax authorities of the federal states, published a letter of application on the income tax relief for profits not withdrawn from partnerships and specifies key points.
-It replaces the old BMF letter dated August 11, 2008 and is to be applied from the 2024 assessment period.
+On 12 March 2025, the Federal Ministry of Finance, in agreement with the tax authorities of the federal states, published a letter of application on income tax relief for profits not withdrawn from partnerships and specified key points.
+This replaces the previous Federal Ministry of Finance Circular of 11 August 2008 and applies from the tax year 2024.

-Bonus payments to the minority shareholder as hidden profit distributions?
-(BFH of October 24, 2024, file number I R 36/22)
+Bonus payments to minority shareholder as hidden profit distributions?
+(BFH on 24 October 2024, case I R 36/22)

-A remuneration agreement between a stock corporation and a Management Board member who is also a minority shareholder of the stock corporation only leads to a concealed profit distribution if the circumstances of the individual case clearly indicate that the Supervisory Board has unilaterally aligned itself with the interests of the Management Board member in the remuneration agreement.
+A remuneration agreement between a stock corporation and a board member who is also a minority shareholder of the stock corporation only leads to a hidden profit distribution if the circumstances of the individual case clearly indicate that the supervisory board has unilaterally aligned itself with the interests of the executive board member in the remuneration agreement.

-A shareholder loan granted to an asset-managing partnership is not recognized for tax purposes.
-This applies if
+A loan granted by a partner to an asset-managing partnership is not to be recognised for tax purposes.
+This applies if:

 This article was written by our experts Karin Deuringer, Michael Faulhaber and Daniel Reichert.